When many people think of Brazil, they think of beautiful, pristine beaches…carnival…festive music and dancing…fútebol…

 Missing 20 cents to pay the cab driver?
 No biggie.
 Fique tranquilo.

-Brazilians are a very laid-back bunch.
+Brazilians are a super laid-back bunch.
 After living in Brazil, that relaxed attitude will inevitably rub off on you–and you’ll wonder why everyone else around the world is so uptight and stressed all the time.